A mass threshold for galactic gas discs by spin flips: Mass Threshold in Simulations

 Focusing on the mass dependence, \fig{disc_Mv} shows the distribution of the two measures of gas disciness as a function of halo mass.
 The symbols correspond to all the $z\!<\!9$ snapshots of all the 34 simulated galaxies as they evolve in time and grow in mass.
 We again see a clear transition from non-disc to disc dominance at about $\Mv \simeq 10^{11}\msun$, separated at $\Rd/\Hd\!\simeq\!2.5$ and $\Vrot/\sigma\!\simeq\!2$.

-To illustrate the distribution of disciness in the $\Mv\!-\!z$ plane, \fig{Mv-z_face} shows images of face-on projected gas density in example VELA galaxies that fall in the different zones of the $\Mv\!-\!z$ plane (see the edge-on analog images in \fig{Mv-z_edge}).
+To illustrate the distribution of disciness in the $\Mv\!-\!z$ plane, \fig{Mv-z_face} shows images of face-on projected gas density in example VELA galaxies that fall in the different zones of the $\Mv\!-\!z$ plane.
+The corresponding edge-on images are shown in \fig{Mv-z_edge}.
 Indeed, we see that the gas in galaxies of $\Mv\!>\!10^{11}\msun$ is typically in an extended rotating disc.
 In contrast, the gas in galaxies of $\Mv\!<\!10^{11}\msun$ is typically irregular and undergoing mergers.
 In between, the gas in galaxies of $\Mv\!\sim\!
-10^{11}\msun$ is typically in a compact configuration - a blue nugget generated by wet compaction.
+10^{11}\msun$ is typically in a compact configuration - a blue nugget generated by wet compaction. \adb{More examples of non-discs at low masses and high redshifts are shown in \fig{non-discs}, referring to the pre-compaction phase or during the compaction process, showing a disturbed morphology and wet mergers in progress.}